Ho-Ro/CPM-tools/README.md

 ## gunzip

-Based on a simple Unix zcat:
+Based on a simple Unix [zcat](https://github.com/pts/pts-zcat) I hacked a CP/M version that can be compiled with HiTech C. This compiler is almost ANSI-C standard.

 ```
  * muzcat_simple.c -- decompression filter in simple, portable C
  * by pts@fazekas.hu at Tue Jun 16 16:50:24 CEST 2020